Muon $(g-2)$ and Thermal WIMP DM in ${\rm U(1)}_{L_\mu-L_\tau} $ Models: The Scalar DM ( )

-Assuming $\mu > 0$, we will take the lighter state $X_I$ as DM.
-The mass splitting is represented by dimensionless quantity, $\Delta \equiv ( M_R-M_I)/M_I$.
-Notice that dark photon interaction with DM is off-diagonal(or inelastic):
+Assuming $\mu > 0$, the lighter state $X_I$ becomes the DM candidate.
+The mass splitting is quantified by the dimensionless parameter $\Delta \equiv ( M_R-M_I)/M_I$.
+Notably, the interaction between the dark photon and DM is off-diagonal (or inelastic) and described by

+This introduces intriguing aspects to the DM phenomenology, particularly regarding the mass splitting's implications on DM stability and detection prospects.

-For the benchmark point {\bf [BPI]}, there are two dominant DM annihilation channels: $X_I X_I \to Z' Z', H_1 H_1$, similarly to the generic case discussed in the previous subsection.
-The corresponding Feynman diagrams are similar to those in Fig.~\ref{FeynmanSDM} with appropriate change of $X$ fields.
-The corresponding Feynman diagrams are depicted in Fig.~\ref{FeynmanZ2SDM} of Appendix {\bf C2}, along with the relevant expressions for $\langle \sigma v\rangle$.
+For the benchmark point {\bf [BPI]}, there are two dominant DM annihilation channels: $X_I X_I \to Z' Z', H_1 H_1$, similar to the generic case discussed in the previous subsection.
+The corresponding Feynman diagrams are depicted in Fig.~\ref{FeynmanZ2SDM}.